-- Add the coated beef and brown it with the onions.
-The flour helps to thicken the gravy as the filling cooks.
+- Add the coated steak and brown it with the onions.
+The flour will help thicken the gravy as the filling cooks.

-- Once the meat is brown, add the kidneys and stir them around until they change colour.
+- Once the steak is brown, add the kidneys and stir them around until they change colour.

-- Cook in the pressure cooker for 15 minutes on the ‘Meat’ setting, then release the pressure, open the lid and pop in the carrots and potatoes.
+- Once the 15 minutes is up, release the pressure, open the lid and pop in the carrots, celery and potatoes.
 Give it all a good stir and then replace the lid and cook for another 15 minutes on the ‘Meat’ setting.

 - Once the time is up, open the pressure cooker, check the seasoning and adjust if necessary.